 2. Confusing Responsible And Accountable

-Since Consulted has positive connotations, people assigned this role will feel more included and trust that their feedback will be incorporated.
-This can sometimes cause tensions when people are assigned Informed.
-They can feel that they are out of the loop or that their feedback is not being heard.
+Since consulted has positive connotations, people assigned this role will feel more included and trust that their feedback will be incorporated.
+This can sometimes cause tensions when people are simply informed instead of consulted.
+I find that people on the informed side can begin to feel that they are out of the loop or that their feedback is not being heard (since rarely does anyone get informed and then doesn’t give feedback).

 In the graphic below, I’ve summed up the 6 steps to make a RACI chart: